linode/docs/docs/products/networking/loadbalancer-draft/get-started/index.md

 To start using and benefiting from load balancing, your application should be stored on at least two Compute Instances.
 Each instance of your application should be able to fully serve the needs of your users, including being able to respond to web requests, access all necessary files, and query any databases.

+To redirect all web connections over port 443/HTTPS generate an SSL certificate for your domain name that supports TLS version 1.2 or later.

-## Create the Enterprise Global Load Balancer
+## Create the Akamai Global Load Balancer

-Once your application has been deployed on multiple Compute Instances, you are ready to create the Enterprise Global Load Balancer.
+Once your application has been deployed on multiple Compute Instances, you are ready to create the Akamai Global Load Balancer.
 General instructions have been provided below.
-For detailed instructions, see the [Create a Enterprise Global Load Balancer](/docs/products/networking/loadbalancer-draft/guides/create/) guide.
+For detailed instructions, see the [Create a Akamai Global Load Balancer](/docs/products/networking/loadbalancer-draft/guides/create/) guide.

 To sign up for a Linode account and to start deploying Compute Instances, see [Getting Started on the Linode Platform](/docs/products/platform/get-started/)